-The secondary ignition system circuit is; between the ignition coil and the spark plug.
+The secondary ignition system consists of, everything between the ignition coil and the spark plug.

-So, over the years, secondary ignition systems have changed.
-Consequently, to make the systems more reliable; durable and adjustable; to suit the needs of modern engines.
-These days you can get both, electronic ignition systems; and distributorless ignition systems.
+Above all, the secondary ignition system, has made vast improvements over the years.
+In other words, to make the systems more; reliable, durable and adjustable, to suit the needs of modern engines.
+These days you can get both, electronic ignition systems and distributorless ignition systems.